Tovli/Mazilon/installation-guide.md

 - VirtualBox - installation varies across repos.
 Further instructions here: https://www.virtualbox.org/wiki/Linux_Downloads
 - guest additions for VirtualBox - usually comes with VB but may require a separate installation

+VB may not work if you have Secure Boot enabled on your machine.
+There are workarounds but the easiest solution is to turn it off.
 After you've set up your Windows VM, you install everything mentioned above as well as the android platform tools from within the VM.

 - Platform Tools - https://developer.android.com/tools/releases/platform-tools